Rep. Matt Gaetz moves to oust Kevin McCarthy as House speaker

 History of motions to vacate

-There have only been two motions to vacate the chair, and neither resulted in the removal of the speaker.
+There have been three motions to vacate the chair, and none resulted in the removal of the speaker.

+In 2019, then-Rep. Ralph Abraham introduced a resolution to expel then-House Speaker Nancy Pelosi and declare the Office of the Speaker vacant.
+The measure was referred to the House Committee on Ethics and the House Committee on Rules, and went nowhere.

-The last time the House saw a motion to vacate the chair was in 2015, when then-Rep. Mark Meadows filed a motion to vacate against then-House Speaker John Boehner.
+In 2015, then-Rep. Mark Meadows filed a motion to vacate against then-House Speaker John Boehner.
 But Meadows did not file his motion to vacate the chair as a privileged resolution, so it was referred to the Rules Committee, and no action was taken on it.
 Still, within two months, Boehner resigned.

 Before that, the only other motion to vacate occurred in 1910, when Republican House Speaker Joe Cannon himself invited a vote on his ouster.
 In reaction to a vote that had just resulted in his removal from the chairmanship of the House Rules Committee, Cannon challenged the coalition of Democrats and Republican Progressives who had voted against him to introduce a motion to vacate the chair.